-Recipe costing software automates this whole process.
-Which is a godsend because crunching the numbers for every ingredient for every recipe is time consuming and error-prone.
+Recipe costing software automates this whole process, which is a godsend.
+Crunching the numbers for every ingredient for every recipe is time-consuming and error-prone.

 Here’s how recipe costing software works:

 You create a recipe and enter the ingredients and menu price.
 The system takes care of the rest.
 You’ll be given a breakdown of total ingredient cost and food or liquor cost percentage based on the item’s sell price.

 The benefit of this is that it’s dynamic and stored in one central dashboard.
-It does all the calculations for you immediately and lets you spend more time strategizing about how to lower those cost percentages.
+It does all the calculations for you immediately and lets you spend more time strategizing about how to lower those cost percentages and restaurant expenses.

 BinWise Costs Your Recipes